amjadfaiz/recipe_ratings/README.md

 ### **Addressing NMAR (Not Missing At Random) Question**
 We examined whether missing values in the `description` column were associated with rating differences.

+### **NMAR Analysis – Description Column**

+We believe the `description` column is **Not Missing At Random (NMAR)**.
+This is because whether a recipe has a description is likely related to unobserved characteristics such as the recipe's source or author behavior.
+For instance, recipes uploaded by less active users or auto-generated entries may be more likely to lack detailed descriptions.
+These factors are not captured by other columns in the dataset like `minutes` or `n_ingredients`.

+This reasoning is supported by our permutation test, which showed a statistically significant difference in the ratings between recipes with and without descriptions.
+This suggests that the missingness of `description` is associated with some latent variable affecting both the presence of a description and the rating itself.

+If we had access to additional metadata, such as whether the recipe was user-submitted or system-generated, we might be able to determine if the missingness is instead MAR.
+However, in the absence of such data, the missingness in `description` is best classified as NMAR.

 ### **Permutation Tests for Missingness**
 A permutation test was conducted:
 - **Observed Mean Difference:** -1.47